 Information Provided by Michael D. Bulmash:

-Censored General Gouvrnement postcard MIEDZYRZEC, LUBLIN DISTRICT, dated June 5, 1942 FROM Julius Weiss to Ing.
-Alexander in Bratislava.
-Violet "JUDENRATE MIEDZYRZEC..." and Nazi censor alongside.
-Miedzyrzec Podlaski, known as Mezrich in Yiddish, was a center of Jewish life.
-Books were printed in Hebrew since the 16th century.
-There was an active Jewish cultural life here for centuries.
-After the German invasion in 1939, a Judenrat was formed, many were sent to labor camps.
-In late August 1942, several months after this card was written, 12000 Jews were herded into the city square where 1000 were shot and the rest deported to Treblinka.
-The Ghetto was established two days later under Judenrat management.
-Deportations to Treblinka continued, with the last 1000 Jews being sent to Majdanek.
+Censored General Gouvernement postcard MIEDZYRZEC, LUBLIN DISTRICT, dated June 5, 1942.
+From Julius Weiss to Engineer Alexander in Bratislava.
+Violet "JUDENRAT IM MIEDZYRZEC..." cachet and Nazi censor alongside.
+Miedzyrzec Podlaski was a center of Jewish cultural life for centuries.
+After the German invasion in 1939, a Judenrat was formed and many inhabitants were sent to labor camps.
+In late August 1942, several months after this card was written, 12,000 Jews were herded into the city square where 1,000 were shot and the rest deported to Treblinka.
+A ghetto was established under Judenrat management.
+Deportations to Treblinka continued, with the last 1,000 Jews being sent to Majdanek.

 4 x 5 3/4"

 Stamp, Censored, General Gouvernemen, t Miedzyrezec, Lublin, Bratislava, Miedzyrzec Podlaski, Mezrich, Judenrat, Deportation, Treblinka, Ghetto, Majdanek, Julius Weiss, Ing.
 Alexander

 "Postcard from Miedzyrzec Podlaski" (1942).
 Bulmash Family Holocaust Collection.
 2015.2.126.